maprice11/CrimePredictionModel/README.md

 PC 3: 15.1%
 ```

-The top three components that drove each component were:
+The top three variables that drove each component were:

 ```
 PC1: log_Asian, Foreign-born (percent), Homeownership Rate(percent)